UKCloud/documentation/articles/other/other-ref-glossary.md

 ### Extended Network Support from UKCloud

-The Extended Network Support from UKCloud service reduces the burden customer traditionally must consider in supporting their virtual network infrastructure to enable the reliable and stable connectivity for their solution.
+A UKCloud Managed Operations service that reduces the burden customer traditionally must consider in supporting their virtual network infrastructure to enable the reliable and stable connectivity for their solution.

 For more information, see the [Extended Network Support service definition](../managed-operations/man-sd-network.md).